Skip to content

 Rejected

-Open to recipe suggestions (like every competitor) — browsable, inspiring, Pinterest-style recipe discovery that gets people excited to cook
+Open to recipe suggestions like every competitor — browsable, Pinterest-style discovery

 Chosen